 Server Options

-When choosing who serves your DVRO papers, you have multiple lawful options:
+When choosing who serves your court papers, you have multiple lawful options:

-1. Personal Service by Sheriff (Free or Small Fee)
+1. Service by Sheriff’s Office (Free or Small Fee)

-The sheriff’s office in each county may offer service of process in DVRO matters.
+The sheriff’s office in each county may offer service of process in family law matters.
 This is generally free or low cost.
 In most cases, the sheriff will notify the person requesting service once service is completed.
-If a move-out order is issued, law enforcement may assist with enforcing that order.
+If a case involves a move-out order, law enforcement may assist with enforcing that order.

 Form SER-001 (Request for Sheriff to Serve Court Papers) is typically required to initiate service through law enforcement.

-Any adult meeting the server requirements may hand-deliver or mail (if allowed) the required court forms and documents.
+Any adult meeting the server requirements may hand-deliver the required court forms and documents.
 The court may require that the server appear at the hearing if questions arise about how service was completed.

 You may hire a registered process server to deliver the required court forms and documents.
 Process servers are professionals who are familiar with the legal requirements for completing service and can provide a proof of service form for filing with the court.
 Hiring a process server may reduce the risk of service errors or delays.
 The court may still require the process server to appear at the hearing if questions arise about how service was completed.